 Treat your prospective coaches as you would a friendly neighbor.
 Keep the lines of communication open and be candid with them about the status of a potential coaching opportunity.
 If you ask a coach for a formal proposal, acknowledge that you’ve received it and set a time to discuss it.
 When there’s little probability or intention of contracting with them, give it to them straight and set them free rather than having them jump through a series of bureaucratic hoops or stringing them along for months without resolution.

 Coaching is a Relationship Business

 It’s important to note that coaching is a relationship business.
-By incorporating these 10 guidelines into your selection process, you’ll be much more likely to find coach(es) with just the right combination of skills to unlock the potential of your employees and leaders.
+By incorporating these 10 guidelines into your selection process, you’ll be much more likely to find a coach(es) with just the right combination of skills to unlock the potential of your employees and leaders.

 What are the most important criteria for you in hiring a coach?

 If you are looking to bring coaching into your organization, feel free to book a complimentary Discovery Session with me.
 I have a fantastic team of coaches who can help your leaders and employees become more empowered, effective, and essential during these difficult times.

 About the Author:

 Mike Gellman is an Executive Coach based in Orange County, CA. He acts serves as a speaker, facilitator, and trusted advisor with 15+ years of experience in Fortune 500, nonprofit, and family-owned organizations.
 He’s the author of Pipe Dreams: 7 Pipelines of Career Success and CEO of High Five Career Coaching.
 High Five Career Coaching facilitates transformational team building, training, high potential leader development, and other organizational solutions among socially conscious, purpose-driven organizations, leaders, and technical professionals throughout California.

 - “2012 ICF Global Coaching Study – Executive Summary,” International Coach Federation and PricewaterhouseCoopers, pp. 1-16.